-Data center design can be a time-consuming and challenging process.
+Design of a Data center can be a time-consuming and challenging process.
 When built and maintained correctly, a data center facility can continue to house servers and other IT equipment for decades.
 Therefore, doing everything correctly is essential when planning for a small business or a vast, million-plus square foot cloud edge computing facility.
-To help enhance your data center infrastructure, best practices for data centers design are outlined below:
+To help enhance your data center infrastructure, best practices for design are outlined below:

 Utility costs are a significant concern for nearly all modern data centers.
 Focus on keeping equipment up and running as long as possible since downtime due to power outages is unavoidable.
 Keep in mind that your servers are a significant power suck.
 The more powerful your servers are, the more power they will require to stay operational.